The Kennel Club Board shall maintain a number of separate registers including:

 e.
 Any person suspended and/or disqualified under The Kennel Club Rule A11.j.(5) and/or (9) may not be permitted to transfer their dog(s) or their kennel name to other ownership during the currency of the suspension/disqualification: the same will also apply while a complaint is under investigation.

 f.
-As a condition of acceptance of the recording or maintenance of a registration made under these regulations, The Board reserves the right to require that DNA profiles be obtained for the parents/and or all/any puppies involved in a registered litter or for such litter to be satisfactorily verified by DNA parentage testing, if deemed necessary.
+As a condition of acceptance of the recording or maintenance of a registration made under these regulations, The Kennel Club Board reserves the right to require that DNA profiles be obtained for the parents/and or all/any puppies involved in a registered litter or for such litter to be satisfactorily verified by DNA parentage testing, or to require a DNA colour test to verify the true colour of a registered dog and/or veracity of a registration if deemed necessary.

 g.
 A breeder must not sell Kennel Club registered dog/s to or via a commercial dog wholesaler or retail pet dealer or shop.
 Neither may a breeder indirectly allow dogs to be given as a prize or donation in a competition of any kind.
 If this regulation is contravened then The Kennel Club Board may refuse to accept litters for registration and/or refer the matter as a complaint under Rule A11.